ploopcity/esp32-enumeration/README.md

 2. Scan the area for Bluetooth devices nearby
 3. Run a ping sweep on network
 4. Run a port scan on every device that responded to the ping sweep
-5. Log results to a discord server
+5. Log results to a discord channel

 Libraries used:\
 AsyncTCP -> by Hristo Gochkov\